At a Glance

 How do students have fun?

-Unwind outside of class by visiting the Campus Center—with ping pong, pool tables, a fitness center and the MegaByte Café—or attend the barbecues, coffee houses, casino nights, spring fling and movie nights the school organizes.
+Unwind outside of class by visiting the Student Center—with ping pong, pool tables, a fitness center and the MegaByte Café—or attend the barbecues, coffee houses, casino nights, spring fling and movie nights the school organizes.
 Students can participate in a variety of clubs: IEEE, National Society of Black Engineers, Capitol Balloon Experiment Club, Radio Club, the Society of Women Engineers and several honor societies.

 In addition, in our labs students can control virtual satellites with actual spacecraft software, take part in cybersecurity challenges and competitions and much more.